Doppia-T/LinkeBot-simplified/README.md

 This is the second attempt of creating a bot capable of managing a LinkedIn profile.
 It uses [Selenium WebDriver package](https://pypi.org/project/selenium/) and, since it is written for being used with [Mozilla Firefox](https://www.mozilla.org/it/firefox/new/) browser, [GeckoDriver](https://github.com/mozilla/geckodriver/releases).

 This bot is designed to get the credentials of the LinkedIn profile from an external `.txt` file so that anyone can change the used profile -or its password - without the need of modifying the source code.
-Said file has to be put in the same folder with the others LinkeBot's `.py` files.
+Said file has to be put in the same folder with the other LinkeBot's `.py` file.

 ## Driver Setup

 Linkebot uses `geckodriver` so download the latest driver from following link and set that up inside the `drivers` directory.
-Change the file name to `geckodriver` or update the `DRIVERNAME` variable inside `settings.py` file.

 ## Additional requiements setup

-Since Linkebot requires user's credentials and targets to operate.
-You have to setup the credentials in `LinCred.txt` file.
+Since Linkebot requires user's credentials and target to operate.
+You have to setup the credentials in `LinCred.txt` file and the URL address of the target in 'LinTarg.txt'.

 Sample: